varunjohn/Audio-Recording-Animation/README.md

 ```
 ### Attachment Options

-This gives the whatsapp like reveal animation when you click the attachment icon.
+This gives whatsapp like reveal animation when you click the attachment icon.
-Pass the List<AttachOption> and AttachmentOptionsListener to udioRecordView.setAttachmentOptions().
+Pass the List<AttachOption> and AttachmentOptionsListener to audioRecordView.setAttachmentOptions().
 You can use the Default attachment options, customize it or send a custom list.

 **NOTE : Use not more then 6 attachment options.**